gasduster99/sppComp/try1/try1_2.md

 As seen in Figure$(priorPredictive)$ the prior predictive of (M4) is both symmetric and quite diffuse over the 100 pound domain.
 The U shape of the distribution is a side effect of the diffusion of the selected prior.
-As data are added to the model, the indecisive U shape of this distribution collapses toward the data in the posterior.
+As data are added to the model, the indecisive U shape <!--of this distribution-->
+collapses toward the data in the posterior.

 ## Model Exploration \& Averaging